nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Removing Tags : `untag`

-Removes an existing tag from an existing person in the address book.
+Removes one or more existing tags from an existing person in the address book.

 #### Format:
 * `untag INDEX t/TAG [t/MORE_TAGS]…​`